 Comprised of dozens of individuals pages which look at histories, forms, ideas, and concerns from across time and specific struggles and issues, Racial Justice!
 Class Equity!
 Earth Power! in full sets about to question how we can make room for what could be considered different political issues / struggles and see them, not simply in alliance with one another, but as the same thing, all part of the same culture of abuse which can be engaged through an understanding of how we occupy space with one another and how our actions, within that space, form the landscape we collectively inhabit.

-Tools for Remediation Thursday, November 12th, 5 – 9pm Walker Art Center Cargill Lounge
+Thursday, November 12th, 5 – 9pm

 1750 Hennepin Avenue